The Writing Life — Overwhelmed??!!!

 So, there you have it.
 I am currently in the IDEA phase; the ROUGH DRAFT phase; and the MARKETING phase.
 I can forget about heavy EDITING until January.
 But, it is coming and I’m loving every overwhelming minute of this journey.
 It can be done if you are willing to make the commitment and to pay the price of long, hard hours of work.
 If you have the passion to be a writer and the discipline to be a published author then go for it.
 When I get an email from a reader of “Conquering Depression” telling me the book “saved my life” it makes it all worthwhile.

 Posted on August 6, 2012, in Breaking News, My Writing, Speculative Fiction, Steel Chronicles and tagged B&H Publishing, Charisma Media, Christian fiction, Depression, Editing, Galley Proofs, jonathan steel, Marketing, Rough Draft, Writing.
 Bookmark the permalink.
-Leave a Comment.
+Comments Off on The Writing Life — Overwhelmed??!!!.